brody715/ztrack/README.md

 # ZTracker

-ZTracker is a simple and loca-first experiment tracker for Python and AI.
+ZTracker is a simple and local-first experiment tracker for Python and AI.

 # Credits